Spring Art in the Studio: Visual Narrative

 Instructor: Rae Bates

-Hamilton Studio School's programming for Young Artists is designed to grow skills, nurture individual artistry and foster a next generation of artistic community.
+Hamilton Studio School's programming for Young Artists is designed to grow skills, nurture individual artistry and foster the next generation of artistic community.

 Discover the vision behind our program in an interview with Hamilton Studio School founder Rae Bates.